-How DEL 2.1 helps achieve OBJ-2: The Anadromous Salmonid Monitoring Strategy (ASMS) is a coordinated strategy developed by Columbia River Basin fish managers for monitoring and evaluation of the tributary life cycle component of wild and hatchery salmonids and their habitat above Bonneville Dam in the Columbia River Basin.
-This strategy does not summarize the current knowledge of these fish, such as, habitat requirements, status, habitat impairments and limiting factors, as these are summarized within the Council's subbasin plans, NOA recovery plans, and in individual project reports.
+How DEL 2.1 helps achieve OBJ-2: The ASMS is a coordinated strategy developed by Columbia River Basin fish managers for monitoring and evaluation of the tributary life cycle component of wild and hatchery salmonids and their habitat above Bonneville Dam.
+This strategy does not summarize the current knowledge of these fish, such as, habitat requirements, status, habitat impairments and limiting factors, as these are summarized within the NPCC's subbasin plans, NOAA recovery plans, and in individual project reports.
 This strategy focuses on what monitoring is conducted and how the information collected is evaluated to inform management and policy questions.
-In fulfilling this role, the current strategy is considered a draft component of the draft Northwest Power and Conservation Council's (Council) Monitoring Evaluation Research and Reporting (MERR) Plan's Anadromous Fish Implementation Strategy will address additional life cycle components as well as include non-listed anadromous fish and will be developed under this deliverable.
+In fulfilling this role, the current strategy is considered a component of the draft Anadromous Fish Research Monitoring and Evaluation Implementation Strategy.
+Other components of the MERR Plan's Anadromous Fish Implementation Strategy will address additional life cycle components as well as include non-listed anadromous fish and will be developed under this deliverable.